donate-water/donatewater-web/README.md

 You have access to the whole code source if you need further customization.

+### Deployment

+This repository contains a docker file which can be used to build a image with following command

+``
+docker build . --no-cache -t donetwater-web:v1
+``
+The built image can be pushed to any container registry and deployed in Kuberneties or docker swarm environment The deployment need the API url as input to be placed in https://github.com/donate-water/donatewater-web/blob/main/.env.local file
+Also fill all the other parameters like clientID, clientSecret obtained from backend deploment

 ### Contributions

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.
 Totally open to any suggestions and improvements.